 The in-house Legal Practices provide legal advice and support to whole Council.
 Advice is not provided to the general public.

-The Legal Practice is managed by the Solicitor to the Council.
-She is responsible for four lawyers, two Legal Assistants and the Legal Practice Administrator.
+The Legal Practice is managed by the Solicitor to the Council, who is responsible for four lawyers, one Legal Officer and one Legal Assistant.

 The advice and support the Legal Practice provides includes: